-Library Orientation includes brief (15 to 20 minutes) overviews of what the Library offers.
+Library Orientation includes brief (20-30 minute) overviews of what the Library offers.
 It is delivered by Instructional Library staff in your own classroom, during class time.
 These orientations should be booked two weeks in advance to ensure availability of Library staff, especially at the start of the Fall and Winter terms.

 Library orientations can include information about the following subjects: